 One’s a cause; the other’s a symptom; and each says something rather different about the players who become more vocal.

-As Mitchell Johnson said about the first Test:
+As Mitchell Johnson said about the sledging during that Test:

 “It was pretty quiet the whole match until sort of closer to the end.”